vuetifyjs/nuxt-module/docs/guide/server-side-rendering.md

 If you're using multiple Vuetify Themes with SSR enabled, Vuetify [useTheme](https://vuetifyjs.com/en/api/use-theme/) will not work since there is no way to know which theme to use in the server (the server will use the default theme).

-This module provides support to restore the theme using `prefers-color-scheme` for simple use cases where you have only two themes, check [Sec-CH-Prefers-Color-Scheme](#sec-ch-prefers-color-scheme) for more details.
+This module provides support to restore the theme using `prefers-color-scheme`, check [Sec-CH-Prefers-Color-Scheme](#sec-ch-prefers-color-scheme) for more details.

 Alternatively, you will need to add some logic in the client to restore the theme after hydration.